 Ismael Reyes Retana Tello

-Formerly a respected academic, Ismael served as Professor of Constitutional Law at the Universidad Panamericana and Universidad Nacional Autónoma de México (UNAM); of Mexican Law History at the Universidad Iberoamericana, and of Human Rights at the Instituto Nacional de Capacitación Penitenciaria.
+Ismael is a respected academic: he served as Professor of Constitutional Law at the Universidad Panamericana and Universidad Nacional Autónoma de México (UNAM); of Mexican Law History at the Universidad Iberoamericana; and of Human Rights at the Instituto Nacional de Capacitación Penitenciaria.
 Currently he is a professor at CENTRO University.

-Ismael has authored several articles in trade magazines and newspapers; he has co-authored several books and he was Publishing Advisor for the Reforma newspaper in 2006, 2008 and 2011.
+Ismael has authored several books and numerous articles in specialized magazines and newspapers.
+He was Publishing Advisor for the Reforma newspaper in 2006, 2008 and 2011.

 Ismael has worked on a pro bono basis for more than 50 organizations such as: Mexicanos Primero, Mexicanos Contra la Corrupción, Museo Universitario de Arte Contemporáneo (MUAC), Museo MACAY, Terremoto Magazzinne, and Comisión de Solidaridad y Defensa de los Derechos Humanos (Indígenas Rarámuris).
-He is trustee of the Board of Museo Tamayo and of Contemporary Art Patronage (Patronato de Arte Contemporáneo) and he is Member of the Board of SOMA and Desarrollo Confiable.
+He is trustee of the Board of Museo Tamayo and of Contemporary Art Patronage (Patronato de Arte Contemporáneo) and he is a Member of the Board of SOMA.

-Ismael represents Altán Redes as lead counsel and its advisor in the disputes initiated by Rivada Networks against the public tender in which Altán Redes was awarded the title of wholesale concession to develop and operate the Shared Network (Red compartida).
-This case involves complex and innovative problems in constitutional, telecommunications and public procurement matters.
-The successful representation of our client has allowed it to successfully start its operations in Mexico.
+Ismael successfully represented Altán Redes in the litigation initiated by Rivada Networks against the public tender in which Altán Redes was awarded the title of wholesale concession to develop and operate the Shared Network (Red compartida).
+This case involves complex and innovative problems in the areas of constitutional, telecommunications and public procurement.
+The client's successful representation in various instances, including the Supreme Court, allowed the Shared Network to begin operations in Mexico.